Physer/Microshop.NET/README.md

 All infrastructure is setup as Infrastructure-as-Code by using [Terraform](https://www.terraform.io/).

-The infrastructure is being provisioned automatically through the use of our [Github Actions](https://github.com/Physer/Microshop.NET/actions).
+The infrastructure is being provisioned automatically through the use of [Github Actions](https://github.com/Physer/Microshop.NET/actions).

 # Deployments